Cross My Palm: Stage performances

 On Fuji TV's music show Yoru no Hit Studio, Nakamori performed "Soft Touch" in Paris in 1989.
 She performed "The Look That Kills" on the 25 December 1987 episode of TV Asahi's Music Station.

 Some tracks were performed in her live shows as well: During the live tour for A Hundred Days in 1987 she performed "Soft Touch", "Political Moves", and "The Look That Kills".
 She performed "Cross My Palm", "My Position", "Soft Touch", "The Look That Kills" and "No More" in the 1991 special live show "Yume".

 Chart performance

 Cross My Palm hit No. 1 on Oricon's weekly albums chart and sold 347,700 copies.
 The album remained at number 19 on Oricon's yearly albums chart in 1987.

 The album was released in the United States in 1989 under Atlantic Records; however, it sold poorly in the country, peaking at No. 90 on the Billboard 200.

+Reception

+The reviewer in Cash Box said the songs in the album were between the kind of songs sung by Taylor Dayne, and the kind sung by Paula Abdul.